George William Curtis: Career

 In 1863 he became the political editor of Harper's Weekly, which was highly influential in shaping public opinion.
 Curtis's writing was always clear and direct, displaying fairness of mind and good temper.
 He had high moral standards.
-From month to month he contributed to Harper's Magazine, under the title of "The Easy Chair," brief essays on topics of social and literary interest, charming in style, touched with delicate humour and instinct with generous spirit.
+From month to month, he contributed to Harper's Magazine, under the title of "The Easy Chair," brief essays on topics of social and literary interest, charming in style, touched with delicate humour and instinct with generous spirit.
 His service to the Republican party was such, that he was offered several nominations to office, and might have been sent as minister to England; but he refused all such offers, preferring to serve the country as editor and public speaker.

 In 1871 he was appointed, by President Ulysses S. Grant, to chair the commission on the reform of the civil service.
 Its report was the foundation of every effort since made for the purification and regulation of the service and for the destruction of political patronage.
 From that time Curtis was the leader in this reform, and its progress is mainly due to him.
 He was president of the National Civil Service Reform League and of the New York Civil Service Reform Association.
-In 1884 he refused to support James G. Blaine as candidate for the presidency, and thus broke with the Republican party, of which he had been a founder and leader.
+In 1884 he refused to support James G. Blaine as candidate for the presidency and thus broke with the Republican party, of which he had been a founder and leader.
 From that time he stood as the typical independent in politics.
-In April 1892 he delivered at Baltimore his eleventh annual address as president of the National Civil Service Reform League, and in May he appeared for the last time in public, to repeat in New York an address on James Russell Lowell, which he had first delivered in Brooklyn on the 22nd of the preceding February, the anniversary of Lowell's birth.
+In 1892, he was elected to the American Philosophical Society.
+In April of that year, he delivered at Baltimore his eleventh annual address as president of the National Civil Service Reform League, and in May he appeared for the last time in public, to repeat in New York an address on James Russell Lowell, which he had first delivered in Brooklyn on the 22nd of the preceding February, the anniversary of Lowell's birth.

-Curtis was one of the original members of the Board of Education for what would become New York City, and advocated educational reforms.
+Curtis was one of the original members of the Board of Education for what would become New York City and advocated educational reforms.
 He was a member of and frequent speaker at the Unitarian Church on Staten Island (the congregation still meets in the same building).
 A high school not far from his home is named for him.
 He is also immortalized with an annual namesake oratorical prize awarded by Columbia College of Columbia University.

+Personal life and family

+He married Anna Shaw Curtis at the Unitarian Church of the Redeemer in 1856.
+Curtis, another New England transplant to Staten Island, was a founding member of the Unitarian Church of Staten Island (originally the Unitarian Church of the Redeemer), an author, editor of Putnam's Magazine, and columnist for Harper's Weekly.

+The Curtis and Shaw families counted Emerson, Nathaniel Hawthorne and Henry David Thoreau among their close associates.